roshkins/CivicSignal/README.md

 # Search for topics across embedded meetings
 civicsignal search --topic "housing development"

+# Backfill the database with all meetings
+civicsignal backfill --all-sources --all-dates

+# Backfill the database with all cached meetings
+civicsignal backfill --cached-only

+# Backfill the database with all meetings for a specific group
+civicsignal backfill --group BOARD_OF_SUPERVISORS

 # Get help for any command
 civicsignal --help
 civicsignal embed --help